m-delem/aphantasiaCognitiveClustering/README.md

 - `correlate_vars()`: This function computes the correlation matrix of the observed variables, returning a data frame with the correlations and their significance levels.
-It allowed us to identify the variables that were most relevant for clustering.
+It allowed to identify the variables that were most relevant for clustering.

 - `cluster_selected_vars()`: This function performs clustering on a